rampion/pear/FILES.md

 A custom type for bundling a function along with its inverse image.

 # src/Pear/Singleton.hs
+A class and family for mapping between values and singleton types.

 # src/Pear/Singleton/Applicative.hs
 # src/Pear/Singleton/Known.hs
 # src/Pear/Binary/Singleton.hs